alcoat/yacana/examples/flight_checker/README.md

 # Flight checker 👨🏻‍✈️

-This agent is designed to tell you where a flight is currently by its call sign/flight number.
+This agent is designed to tell you where a flight is currently located by its call sign/flight number.
 Via a Yacana Tool, it calls an external HTTP API called OpenSkyNet to get flight information.

 ## Prerequisites